The Story That Changed How I Think About Nonprofit Storytelling

 "When you're asking donors to support something big, you have to bring them along.
 Show them what's at stake.
 Help them see it."

-That’s what Lynn Lozier told me the first time we spoke.
-She’s the Monitoring and Oversight Program Director at The Nature Conservancy.
-I was doing background research for a nonprofit storytelling workshop, and she was generous enough to walk me through some of the organization’s past work.
+That's what Lynn Lozier told me the first time we spoke.
+She's the Monitoring and Oversight Program Director at The Nature Conservancy.
+I was doing background research for a nonprofit storytelling workshop, and she was generous enough to walk me through some of the organization's past work.
+I thought I was collecting a quick example or two.
+I didn't realize that conversation would shape how I think about nonprofit storytelling.

 Google Earth aerial view of Mount Hamilton in 1995—the year of the donor flyovers.
 The area goes from the very end of the Santa Clara Valley all the way to the checkerboard of agriculture in the Central Valley at far right.

 As it turns out, Lynn had worked on that very project.
 When she started describing it, the details came back with perfect clarity.
 Even after more than thirty years, she recalled it like it had happened last week.

-That kind of intentionality leaves a mark.
+So ask yourself: what's your version of the flyover?
 And are you showing it at the right time?

 By Shawn Graham